Manly to North Head loop

 Following the path outlined on the map walk, through the parade ground of the Barracks Precinct, past remnants of North Fort and onto the Memorial Walkway (more on the history below).

-Beyond the Memorial Walkway is the roadway and a footpath leading to the not to be missed Fairfax Walk with its two lookouts and jaw-dropping views.
+Beyond the Memorial Walkway is the roadway and a footpath leading to the not-to-be-missed Fairfax Walk, with its two lookouts and jaw-dropping views.

 The two Fairfax lookouts - Yiningma and Burragula are perfectly placed to take in the surrounds and the structures themselves are striking in their design and sit beautifully in the landscape.